If I had a dollar every time someone asked me if I go hunting with my dog, then I’d have, like, 73 dollars.

 Then connection targeting can help you out.

-This is also where you can target friends of people who are connected to your page, or friends of people who have shown interest in your event.
+This is where you can target friends of people who are connected to your page, or friends of people who have shown interest in your event.

 You can also exclude people who show these behaviors.

 With it, you’re able to upload and/or connect your own data to identify your prospects on Facebook and Facebook’s Audience Network.
+You can reach people who’ve already interacted with your business.

 You can also use their phone numbers to target them on Facebook.